kunaal-gupta/Soduko-AC3-Constraint-Satisfaction/README.md

 # Overview
 In this assignment you will implement a Constraint Satisfaction solver for Sudoku.
 If you aren’t familiar with Sudoku, please review Section 5.1.2 of the lecture notes.
-In the notes, we describe a 4  4 puzzle with units of size 22 and variables with domain f1; 2; 3; 4g.
-In this assignment we will solve the traditional 99 Sudoku puzzles with units of size 3  3 and variable domains of f1; 2; 3; 4; 5; 6; 7; 8; 9g.
+In the notes, we describe a 4 x 4 puzzle with units of size 2x2 and variables with domain f1; 2; 3; 4g.
+In this assignment we will solve the traditional 9x9 Sudoku puzzles with units of size 3 x 3 and variable domains of f1; 2; 3; 4; 5; 6; 7; 8; 9g.

 # How to Run Starter Code
 You will need Python 3, Numpy, and Matplotlib installed to run the starter code.
 The starter can be run